• Home

 3. Create a robust vulnerability assessment (here’s how) and a mitigation plan for identified vulnerabilities.

-4. Whether or not it is explicitly required in your standard, we recommend you create a food fraud prevention procedure that defines the methods, responsibilities and criteria for food fraud prevention.
+4. Create a food fraud prevention procedure that defines the methods, responsibilities and criteria for food fraud prevention.

 5. You should also conduct training for all relevant staff and ensure that the food fraud system is reviewed at least annually.